kenrick95/aba-web/readme.md

 Definition 3.3.
 An admissible dispute tree T is ideal if and only if for no opponent node O in T there exists an admissible tree with root O..

+an admissible set of arguments is complete if it contains all arguments that it defends, where a set of arguments Arg defends an argument arg if Arg attacks all arguments that attack {arg};